-The class complete.FileClassifierImpl will need to be accessible to an HTTP server, as discussed in the next section.
+The complete.FileClassifierImpl class will need to be accessible to an HTTP server, as discussed in the next section.

 Lookup Service

 The lookup service does not need to know any of these classes.
 It just deals with them in the form of a java.rmi.MarshalledObject.